 Hi!
 I’m Shea Oliver, The Hiking CEO.

 In 2003, I launched my first online business.
-A year later, I told my boss to shove off, walked out the door, and never looked back.
+Eighteen months later, I told my boss to shove off, walked out the door, and never looked back.

 That moment cascaded together with every other moment in life to set me free to explore life, ponder reality, and grow.